rusini/manool/tutorial/lesson-4.md

        of component types and without placing restrictions on the number of components on behalf of the composite type itself.
 Thus, complex numbers, for instance, are not composite values according to this definition.

 The following examples should allow you to master composite types of MANOOL and deal easily and efficiently with elaborate data sets.
-Pay a special attention to comments embedded in these examples about asymptotic complexity of certain expressions (such as `/*O(1)*/` or `/*O(log n)*/`).[^a2]
+Pay special attention to comments embedded in these examples about asymptotic complexity of certain expressions (such as `/*O(1)*/` or `/*O(log n)*/`).[^a2]

 [^a2]: Complete control over time complexity of operations with composite values may be the whole point of using MANOOL in the first place.

-Normally, you can iterate over elements of a composite value in an easy way by using a `for`-loop:[^a3]
+Normally, you can iterate over elements of a composite value in a straightforward way by using a `for`-loop:[^a3]

     { {extern "manool.org.18/std/0.5/all"} in
-    : for { E = {array of "Red" "Orange" "Yellow" "Green" "Blue" "Indigo" "Violet"} } do Out.WriteLine[E]
+    : for { E = {array of "Red" "Orange" "Yellow" "Green" "Blue" "Indigo" "Violet"}$ } do Out.WriteLine[E]
     }